-A proven strategic and analytical thinker, Sam has a passion for policy, infrastructure and service delivery that improves people’s lives.
+Sam is a strategic and analytical thinker with a passion for policy, infrastructure, and service delivery that improves people’s lives.
 He works closely with clients to co-design practical, evidence-based solutions that target real needs.

 Through active listening and applying the right analytical frameworks, Sam creates order and focus out of complexity and gets to the core challenge or opportunity at hand.
 An innovative thinker, he develops and then evaluates a range of options to arrive at a solution that is practical and well understood.